UK gives WhatsApp another spanking over e2e crypto

 The UK will also likely need to negotiate its own data transfer agreement with the US which has its own data agreement with the EU.
 So could be cut off from the US market too if they can’t get some quick agreement in place (vs mirroring EU DP regs probably making some kind of UK-US Privacy-Shield copy-paste job quicker and easier to pull off.)

-Apparently none of the complexities of international data regulation have arrived beneath Johnson’s blond mop as yet.
+Apparently none of the complexities of international data regulation have arrived beneath Johnson’s blonde mop.
 Expect that grand landing in some very far-flung future.

 Instead we find only a vague grasp on “data” — tightly coupled with a telling political stiffness for “doing things differently”.